stylus/stylus/docs/operators.md

 ### Subscript []

  The subscript operator allows us to grab a value in an expression via index.
 Parenthesized expressions may act as tuples, so for example `(15px 5px)`, `(1 2 3)`.

  Below is an example where we utilize tuples for error handling, showing the versatility of such a construct.
+As

      add(a, b)
        if a is a 'unit' and b is a 'unit'